Translate patents better faster

 - The texts of your translation document in source language and target language will be stored permanently and completely only in your local Word file.
 The document will be translated segment by segment via an internet connection through a cloud service.
 However, only the texts used for translation of the current segment are transferred to a server and immediately deleted from the server after the respective translation proposal has been generated.
 From your translation processes, only access logs required for billing purposes remain stored on the server (word count, date, file name).

-- The translation texts of your document will not permanently enter IP.Translator's training data and will not be viewed by natural persons.
+- The translation texts of your document will not enter IP.Translator's permanent training data and will not be viewed by natural persons.
 The training data is rather obtained from legal public sources such as patent registers.

 Is there also a completely local application?arrow_drop_down